Fatihaansari/frontend-project/README.md

 **Project:** Project Management SaaS
 **Internship:** SoftiqTech
-**Team:** _A_
+**Team:** A

-> This project is being developed as part of an internship to build a scalable and responsive project management web application.
+> This project is being developed as part of an internship to build a scalable, responsive, and user-friendly project management web application.